lkodinsson/MARS/Fantasy/Spells.md

 You take the form of any animal you can imagine.
 Specifically, you transform into any beast type creature.
 For each size category that beast has in difference to yours, increase the focus cost of this spell by 1 and the difficulty by 2.
 Additionally, if that creature is a magical beast, treat that as an additional difference in size in terms of calculating the cost and difficulty.

 For example: If you are a Medium sized creature and you wanted to transform into a bear, which is a Very Large beast, it would cost you 4 focus with a difficulty of 14.
-This would change your strength to r16+3 and your dexterity to r14-1, even if they were higher.
-Your movement speed would also change to 14m.

 While transformed, your physical primary stats (Strength and Dexterity) temporarily become that of the chosen beast.
 As this is a temporary change, your resource stats are not affected, but you will use your transformed Strength and Dexterity values when making rolls (such as when rolling deflection, evasion, fortitude, and willpower).

 Additionally, you acquire any natural weapons, abilities (but not talents), and even movement speed that beast might have.
 While in this form your physical equipment still exists and can still provide magical effects from attunement, but you are otherwise no longer considered to have your weapons and armour equipped.

+For example: If you transformed into a bear, this would change your strength to r16+3 and your dexterity to r14-1, even if they were higher.
+Your movement speed would also change to 14m.

 As an animal you lose the ability to speak normally and cast other spells.
 You may still speak to other animals that are similar to you and cast this spell to transform directly into other animals.
 Casting this spell in this way is treated is if casting it from your normal form.